-I know now that acne is only temporary.
-My husband fell in love and married me with acne and will continue to love me even if my acne comes back with a vengeance.
-He supports and encourages me to go foundation free and regularly tells me I am beautiful when I am not wearing makeup and even when I am wearing my scary LED face mask.
+I know now that acne is only a temporary thing.
+Granted, fourteen years for me but it’s still temporary.
+I have to frequently remind myself that my husband fell in love with me despite my acne and will continue to love me even if my skin gets worse.
+He supports and encourages me to go foundation free and regularly tells me I am beautiful even when I am not wearing makeup.

 There are so many causes and reasons why people experience breakouts which is why most of us struggle clearing our skin.
 We are given the same ‘one glove fits all’ treatment when we visit dermatologists and doctors, so when that treatment fails we are inevitably left in a worse place than when we started.
 Hopelessness creeps in and we begin to feel like we will never experience clear skin again.